 Our area is completely diverse.
 Within walking distance, there are churches, galleries, the Old Point Bar features live music, Vine & Dine, the Dry Dock Cafe' and more.
 We have a way of doing things (or not doing them) here.
 Please do visit Bourbon Street.
 Please venture out to our other festive streets, too.
 Head to Frenchman Street for a local, chill vibe.
 Visit Magazine Street's fabulous boutiques, quirky hangout spots and high end art galleries.
-Don't forget this (email hidden) where families are raised.
+Don't forget this is a magical place where families are raised.
 There is something for everyone here.

 We speak in Yat.
 Imnatryandaserchfadat.
 Translation: I'm going to try and search for that.
 It's our own vernacular.
 Run on sentences and those ending in prepositions are the norm.
 We live by very different seasons here (brown shrimp, Mardi Gras, crawfish, Jazz Fest, white shrimp).
 If traveling abroad I were asked "where you from?" (and, we would say it that way), the US wouldn't even come to mind.
 Our irreverence is only surpassed by our passion.
 We are New Orleans.
 New Orleans is what we are.

 We are ready to welcome you to a unique experience...NOLA like a local!!!